eudoxia0/eudoxia0.github.io/article/_posts/2026-06-25-no-one-escapes-the-permanent-underclass.md

 already hate the billionaires today, who have been replaced and dispossessed?
 They're going to rise up and stop this?

-You may argue: that rule of law states that respect property rights do better than states that expropriate wealth.
+You may argue: rule of law states that respect property rights do better than states that expropriate wealth.
 But that's because _today_, people are necessary to create wealth.
 The people run the companies, invest the money, staff the laboratories.
 They are not incentivized to work hard if they think the state will steal the fruits of their work.
 But with aligned AI, if you expropriate the assets from an AI, it says "you're absolutely right!" and goes right back to work.
 At that point, the state doesn't need to keep any of those people happy, because they don't matter.
 They are not economically necessary because AIs fight the wars, work the factories, drive the trucks, fly the planes, build the nuclear warheads and the missiles and the rockets.
 The AIs are rather like bees: the state takes the honey, the bees get right back to work.

 Now, it's possible that a pluralistic economy---where humans have productive niches alongside AIs---will be more effective than a pure AI economy, for